MatthewBooth/UltimaROM-i9300/README.md

 ======

 If you would like to try the Experimental version, which is the most up-to-date, clone the Experimental branch to your computer and use the build.bat file to create a zip, and flash.
 If you do this, bare in mind, it may not work, there may be problems.
 You can let me know about any issues you think I haven't noticed at XDA, or the website.

+You should run this command before cloning

+''''
+git config --global core.autocrlf false
+''''

+Otherwise it will not flash properly and you will need to add this command and flash again